andreypopp/connect-browserify/README.md

   insertGlobals: true,            // also supported and will be passed to
                                   // browserify bundle() calll

+  contentType: 'text/javascript', // Content-type header to use, by default
+                                  // this equals to 'application/javascript'

   extensions: ['.js', '.coffee'], // experimental option of a fork of
                                   // browserify at andreypopp/node-browserify,